Eggs are an excellent and affordable source of protein and a number of nutrients, all for 70 calories per large egg.

 Cracks In Eggshells

 As mentioned above, it is worth taking the time to open the carton to check the eggs for cracks or breakage as harmful bacteria like salmonella may live on the exterior of the shell and travel into the egg via the cracks.

-You've probably cooked a few eggs and noticed that the golden center varies in colour - some yolk are lighter or deep with a orange hue.
+You've probably cooked a few eggs and noticed that the golden centre varies in colour - some yolk is lighter or deep with an orange hue.

 Egg yolk colour can range from a pale yellow to a deep almost orange hue.
 The colour of the yolk is influenced by the chicken's diet.
 The darker the yellow or orange it is, it means the chicken had a varied and natural diet that is rich of carotenoids and xanthophylls, loaded with micronutrients like vitamin A and omega-3.
 Paler yolks result from a colourless diet made from wheat, barley, or white cornmeal.
 Rest assured that all feed is carefully balanced to ensure the laying hens are getting the vitamins and minerals they require for good health.
 It is also good to note that the benefits of egg yolks are their macronutrients such as protein and fat, which remains the same in all yolks, regardless of colour.